DBJFJ/testsuite-nocoding/Jmeter Tests On TSNC.md

 #### User Defined Variables

 User Defined Variables can be read inside the Test Plan, the Thread Group or inside an action.
 In either case the variables are saved into the interpreter.
+Since they are always saved into the interpreter and the values interpreter is the same for every action inside a Thread Group, all User Defined Variables are defined right at the start.
+Overwriting doesn't work. <verify and work on that and add to problem sources>

 #### HTTP Request Defaults